History of Wikipedia: 2014

 In February 2014, a project to make a print edition of the English Wikipedia, consisting of 1,000 volumes and over 1,100,000 pages, was launched by German Wikipedia contributors.
 The project sought funding through Indiegogo, and was intended to honor the contributions of Wikipedia's editors.
 On 22 October 2014, the first monument to Wikipedia was unveiled in the Polish town of Slubice.

-On 8 June 15 June, and 16 July 2014, the Waray Wikipedia, the Vietnamese Wikipedia and the Cebuano Wikipedia each exceeded the one million article mark.
+On 8 June, 15 June, and 16 July 2014, the Waray Wikipedia, the Vietnamese Wikipedia and the Cebuano Wikipedia each exceeded the one million article mark.
 They were the tenth, eleventh and twelfth Wikipedias to reach that milestone.
 Despite having very few active users, the Waray and Cebuano Wikipedias had a high number of automatically generated articles created by bots.

 2015

 In mid-2015, Wikipedia was the world's seventh-most-popular website according to Alexa Internet, down one place from the position it held in November 2012.
 At the start of 2015, Wikipedia remained the largest general-knowledge encyclopedia online, with a combined total of over 36 million mainspace articles across all 291 language editions.
 On average, Wikipedia receives a total of 10 billion global pageviews from around 495 million unique visitors every month, including 85 million visitors from the United States alone, where it is the sixth-most-popular site.

 Print Wikipedia was an art project by Michael Mandiberg that created the ability to print 7473 volumes of Wikipedia as it existed on 7 April 2015.
 Each volume has 700 pages and only 110 were printed by the artist.
 On 1 November 2015, the English Wikipedia reached 5,000,000 articles with the creation of an article on Persoonia terminalis, a type of shrub.

 2016

 On 19 January 2016, the Japanese Wikipedia exceeded the one million article mark, becoming the thirteenth Wikipedia to reach that milestone.
-The millionth article was 波号第二百二十四潜水艦 (a World War II submarine of the Imperial Japanese Navy).
+The millionth article was of Wave 224, a World War II submarine of the Imperial Japanese Navy.
 In mid-2016, Wikipedia was once again the world's sixth-most-popular website according to Alexa Internet, up one place from the position it held in the previous year.

-In October 2016, the mobile version of Wikipedia got a new look.

 2017

 In mid-2017, Wikipedia was listed as the world's fifth-most-popular website according to Alexa Internet, rising one place from the position it held in the previous year.
 Wikipedia Zero was made available in Iraq and Afghanistan.
 On 29 April 2017, online access to Wikipedia was blocked across all language editions in Turkey by the Turkish authorities.
 This block lasted until 15 January 2020, as the court of Turkey ruled that the block violated human rights.
 The encrypted Japanese Wikipedia has been blocked in China since 28 December 2017.